10 December 2006

 Biography:

-Conflicting sources stating that Goodbody died either in Egypt in 1915 while serving as an officer with the Royal Engineers or that he was killed aboard the Sussex, a passenger ship which was torpedoed by a German U-Boat while crossing the English Channel in 1916.
+Goodbody was killed aboard the SS Sussex, a passenger ship which was torpedoed by a German U-Boat while crossing the English Channel in 1916.
+He left behind his widow, Margarita, and effects valued at £45,806 0s.
+4d.

 Tennis Archives